A Clustering Framework for Unsupervised and Semi-supervised New Intent Discovery: Related Works

 The research of new intent discovery is still in its infancy.
+Prior studies typically focus on known intent classification within closed-world scenarios, utilizing typical intent benchmark datasets~\cite{Casanueva2020,zhang2022mintrec}.
+More recently, attention has shifted to a related area known as open intent detection~\cite{Zhang_Xu_Lin_2021,10097558}, which seeks to detect the unknown class during testing but lacks the ability to discern fine-grained new classes.
 We have conducted a pilot study using the CDAC+~\cite{lin2020discovering} algorithm, which first captures pairwise sentence relationships with the guidance of labeled data and then refines cluster assignments with the DEC loss.
 Another of our works, DeepAligned~\cite{Zhang_Xu_Lin_Lyu_2021}, initializes intent representations under the supervision of labeled data and then iteratively performs clustering and representation learning, aligning cluster centroids between adjacent iterations to obtain consistent self-supervised signals.
 DCSC~\cite{wei2022semi} improves the pre-training stage by applying contrastive losses to both labeled and unlabeled data.
 It mainly uses the SwAV~\cite{caron2020unsupervised} algorithm for unsupervised learning, which requires each sample to predict the swapped view and uses Sinkhorn-Knopp~\cite{cuturi2013sinkhorn} to produce soft cluster assignments.
-MTP-CLNN~\cite{zhang2022new} is the current state-of-the-art method, which has two key features.
+MTP-CLNN~\cite{zhang2022new} is the current SOTA method, which has two key features.
 First, it enhances representations by incorporating strong prior knowledge from a network pre-trained on external data in the intention domain (i.e., CLINC dataset~\cite{larson-etal-2019-evaluation}) and adding a masked language modeling (MLM) task.
-Second, it adapts the SCAN algorithm~\cite{van2020scan} to the semi-supervised setting, creating positive pairs with K-nearest neighbors or samples with the same labels for contrastive learning.
+Second, it adapts the SCAN algorithm~\cite{van2020scan} to the semi-supervised setting, creating positive pairs with K-nearest neighbors (KNNs) or samples with the same labels for contrastive learning.
 However, this method relies heavily on the selected external data, and its performance drops dramatically in a purely unsupervised scenario~\cite{zhang2022new}.

-Open set recognition (OSR)~\cite{geng2020recent} and open intent detection~\cite{Zhang_Xu_Lin_2021,DA-ADB} are two similar fields in computer vision and natural language processing, respectively.
-Both fields focus on detecting unseen image-based or text-based classes during testing.
-However, they have limitations in distinguishing fine-grained new classes.
-CD-OSR~\cite{9023939} extends OSR to new class discovery, but it doesn't make use of unlabeled data during training.